-We Fix All Types Of Dental Emergencies
+We Fix All Types Of Dental Emergencies In Barrie

-Loose teeth, cracked teeth or chipped teeth can be treated up to 12 hours after occurring and can wait until the next day.
+Loose teeth, cracked teeth or chipped teeth can be treated up to 12 hours after the accident has occurred and can wait until the next day.
 In these instances it is easier to schedule an appointment to visit a dental clinic.
 As always, our priority is to try and save your natural teeth, and a professional dental office will be better equipped to do so than an emergency room.
 If pieces of your tooth have fallen out try to locate them and save them because your dentist may be able to restore your tooth.

 What Is a Dental Emergency?